SutekhVRC/VibeCheck/README.md

 ### Avatar Setup

 #### VibeCheck Standard Tags
 - Using standard tags allows people to generally be setup for people without having to match tags and re-upload avatars.
-- Person 1
-- vibecheck_tag_1
+I recommend unchecking 'Allow Self' to avoid triggering your own toys.
-- vibecheck_tag_2
+- Standard tag: 'vibecheck_tag'

 #### Steps
 - Setup your avatar to have a [VRChat Contact Receiver](https://docs.vrchat.com/docs/contacts#vrccontactreceiver) wherever you want the toy(s) to be controlled from.